-Included in public Scoring Question posting Notes Range Criteria Scoring 42 Monitoring and Fault Escalation Processes: provide a description of the proposed (or actual) arrangements for monitoring critical registry systems (including SRS, database systems, DNS servers, Whois service, network connectivity, routers and firewalls).
-This description should explain how these systems are monitored and the mechanisms that will be used for fault escalation and reporting, and should provide details of the proposed support arrangements for these registry systems.
-Describe resourcing plans for the initial implementation of, and ongoing maintenance for, this aspect of the criteria (number and description of personnel roles allocated to this area).
-To be eligible for a score of 2, answers must also include: Meeting the fault tolerance / monitoring quidelines described Evidence of commitment to provide a 24x7 fault response team.
+Included # Question in public posting Notes Scoring Range Criteria Scoring processes for making updates); Length of time to restore mission critical registry functions; Length of time to restore all operations, inclusive of mission critical registry functions; and Length of time to migrate from one site to another.
 A complete answer is expected to be approximately 5 to 10 pages.
-N 0-2 Complete answer demonstrates: (1) complete knowledge and understanding of this aspect of registry technical requirements; (2) a technical plan scope/scale that is consistent with the overall business approach and planned size of the registry; (3) a technical plan that is adequately resourced in the planned costs detailed in the financial section; and (4) consistency with the commitments made to registrants regarding system maintenance.
-2 - exceeds requirements: Response meets all attributes for a score of 1 and includes (1) Evidence showing highly developed and detailed fault tolerance/monitoring and redundant systems deployed with real-time monitoring tools / dashboard (metrics) deployed and reviewed regularly; (2) A high level of availability that allows for the ability to respond to faults through a 24x7 response team.; (3) Full interplay and consistency of technical and business requirements; and (4) Evidence of technical resources for monitoring and fault escalation already on hand or fully committed.
-1 - meets requirements: Response includes (1) Adequate description of monitoring and fault escalation processes that level of detail to substantially demonstrates the applicant's capability and knowledge required to meet this element; (2) Evidence showing adequate fault tolerance/monitoring and limited periodic review being performed; (3) Plans are commensurate with the technical, operational, and financial overall business approach described in the application; and (4) Demonstrates that an adequate level of technical resources that are on hand, committed or required to carry through the plans for this element are readily available to carry out this function.
-0 - fails requirements: Does not meet all the requirements to score 1.
+Monitoring and Fault Escalation Processes: provide a description of the proposed (or actual) arrangements for monitoring critical registry systems (including SRS, database systems, DNS servers, Whois service, network connectivity, routers and firewalls).
+This description should explain how these systems are monitored and the mechanisms that will be used for fault escalation and reporting, and should provide details of the proposed support arrangements for these registry systems. resourcing plans for the initial implementation of, and ongoing maintenance for, this aspect of the criteria (number and description of personnel roles allocated to this area).
+To be eligible for a score of 2, answers must also include: Meeting the fault tolerance / monitoring guidelines described Evidence of commitment to provide a 24x7 fault response team. Ν 0-2 Complete answer demonstrates: (1) complete knowledge and understanding of this aspect of registry technical requirements; (2) a technical plan scope/scale that is consistent with the overall business approach and planned size of the registry; (3) a technical plan that is adequately resourced in the planned costs detailed in the financial section; and (4) consistency with the commitments made to registrants and registrars regarding system maintenance.
+2 - exceeds requirements: Response meets all attributes for a score of 1 and includes (1) Evidence showing highly developed and detailed fault tolerance/monitoring and redundant systems deployed with real-time monitoring tools / dashboard (metrics) deployed and reviewed regularly; (2) A high level of availability that allows for the ability to respond to faults through a 24x7 response team.
+1 - meets requirements: Response includes (1) Adequate description of monitoring and fault escalation processes that substantially demonstrates the applicant's capability and knowledge required to meet this element; (2) Evidence showing adequate fault tolerance/monitoring systems planned with an appropriate level of monitoring and limited periodic review being performed; (3) Plans are consistentcommensurate with the technical, operational, and financial approach described in the application; and (4) Demonstrates an adequate level of resources that are on hand, committed or readily available to carry out this function.
+0 - fails requirements: Does not meet